Bulgarian parties struggle to form government

 Attack, whose members sometimes wear swastika-emblazoned shirt and make Nazi salutes at rallies, attracted Bulgarians unhappy with the low living standards and widespread corruption, but have also ruled out for now support for GERB.

-Its leader Volen Siderov has alarmed investors with his pledges of nationalisations and revoking foreign companies' concessions.
+Its leader Volen Siderov has alarmed investors with his pledges of nationalizations and revoking foreign companies' concessions.

 "Coalition talks are likely to be uneasy," said Otilia Simkova, an analyst at Eurasia.
 "Negotiations in forthcoming hours and days will be crucial for Bulgaria's policy direction in next four years."